 Candidate species are those species for which the Service has sufficient information on biological vulnerability and threat(s) to support a proposal to list, but working on a proposed rule is precluded by higher priority listing actions.
 Through the “candidate assessment” process, our biologists identify species that warrant listing based on the best scientific and commercial data available.
-Alaska is currently home to two species that are candidates for listing under the ESA:
+Alaska currently has one species that is a candidate for listing under the ESA:

-These species have a “warranted but precluded” designation.
-This means that our candidate assessment led us to determine that threats to the species warranted listing.
+Pacific walrus has a “warranted but precluded” designation.
+This means that our candidate assessment led us to determine that threats to the Pacific walrus were great enough that the species warranted listing.
 Due to limited resources nationally, we are unable to immediately move forward until additional funding becomes available.
-Our time table to submit 1) a proposed rule to list or 2) a finding that listing is not warranted for these species as follows: Yellow-billed loon by September 30, 2014, and Pacific walrus by September 30, 2017.
-In the interim, we are continuing to work with our partners to better understand and reduce threats to these species.
+We will publish either 1) a proposed rule to list or 2) a finding that listing is no longer warranted for the Pacific walrus by September 30, 2017.
+In the interim, we are continuing to work with our partners to better understand and reduce threats to this species.

-We have also done assessments for the olive-sided flycatcher, Prince of Wales spruce grouse, Tunux moonwort and Montague Island marmot.
+We have also done assessments for the olive-sided flycatcher, Prince of Wales spruce grouse, Tunux moonwort and Montague Island marmot and Prince of Wales flying squirrel.
 We concluded that these species should not be candidates.

 The following factors are considered during the candidate assessment (and listing) process:

 - the present or threatened destruction, modification, or curtailment of the species’ habitat or range;

 - overutilization for commercial, recreational, scientific, or educational purposes;

 - the inadequacy of existing regulatory mechanisms; and